 2. Are your 4×4 accessories insured?

-If you are adding any modifications or accessories to your vehicle, it’s a good idea to get them insured by notifying your insurer.
-Add-ons to your 4WD like specialised tyres, bull bars, LED headlights and roof racks, could end up being worth close to the value of your vehicle after a few years of modifying, so if they are not included in your 4×4 insurance policy you could get a serious shock come claim time.
-Make sure to check with your insurer what the total insured amount is for any add-ons because the level of cover can be far below the actual cost of replacement.
+If you are adding any modifications or accessories to your vehicle and want to make sure they’re covered, it could be a good idea to get them insured by notifying your insurer.
+Add-ons to your 4WD like specialised tyres, bull bars, LED headlights and roof racks could end up being worth close to the value of your vehicle after a few years of modifying, so if they are not included in your 4×4 insurance policy you could get a serious shock come claim time.
+Make sure to check with your insurer what the total insured amount is for any add-ons, because in some cases the level of cover can be far below the actual cost of replacement.

 3. Is your 4×4 insured under an Agreed Value policy?

 Once you purchase a vehicle, its value typically depreciates over time.
 This is something you need to keep in mind when insuring a 4WD.
 Under a Market Value policy, in the event your car is written off following an accident, the amount you would receive from the insurer is based on what your car would fetch on the open market before the accident.
 An Agreed Value policy is an amount fixed after discussion and agreement between you and the insurer.
-The cost for Agreed Value policies tends to be higher than for a Market Value policy, and they typically offer a greater level of certainty around the compensation you could expect.
+The cost for Agreed Value policies tends to be higher than for a Market Value policy, but they typically offer a greater level of certainty around the compensation you could expect.
+Bear in mind that not all insurers will necessarily offer both sorts of cover, so it could be worth checking what sort of cover a particular policy offers before committing to it.

 The benefit of an Agreed Value policy for a 4WD vehicle is that you have the opportunity to state the amount you want your vehicle insured for (within reason) and this amount stays the same each year.
 The market price of your vehicle, on the other hand, decreases over time, which means you are actually covered for less the longer you are insured under a Market Value policy.
-Further, because the market price is generally modelled off a standard vehicle, any modifications you have made will not be covered unless you take the initiative to list them in your policy.
+Further, because the market price is generally modelled off a standard vehicle, any modifications you have made will not be covered unless you take the initiative to have them listed in your policy.
+On the other hand, you may decide that the potentially lower premiums on offer under a Market Value policy are more important to you than the greater certainty of coverage that could be available under an Agreed Value policy.

 Check out Canstar’s breakdown of the differences between Market Value and Agreed Value car insurance policies here.

-In the market for a car insurance policy?
-The table below displays a snapshot of Agreed Value and Market Value car insurance policies on Canstar’s database with links direct to providers’ websites.
+In case you decide on a standard car insurance policy instead of a specialised 4WD policy, the table below displays a snapshot of car insurance policies on Canstar’s database with links direct to providers’ websites.
+Policies shown offer a choice between Agreed Value and Market Value.
 Please note this table has been sorted by Star Rating (highest to lowest) and was formulated based on a male aged 30-39 in NSW, without an extra driver under 25 years old.
+Before committing to any particular policy, check upfront with your provider and read the PDS to confirm whether you will be covered if you take your 4WD off-road, and whether the policy as a whole meets your needs.

 What can you expect to pay for 4WD insurance?

-There are many factors that could affect the premiums you pay on 4WD insurance – including gender, age, car type, even car colour, among other things.
-Premiums could also be higher for four-wheel drivers on an Agreed Value policy if the agreed value is higher than what the car would sell at on the market (market value).
+There are many factors that could affect the premiums you pay on 4WD insurance.
+These could include gender, age, or even car colour, among other things.
+Premiums could also be higher for four-wheel drivers on an Agreed Value policy if the agreed value is higher than what the car would sell at on the market (Market Value).

 — Nine News Australia (@9NewsAUS) May 8, 2017